SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Introduction

 \section{Introduction}

-The ability of video generation models to generate realistic and temporally coherent videos has improved dramatically within the past 3 years~\citep{Stablevideodiffusion,wang2023modelscope,openai2024sora,bao2024vidu}.
+The ability of video generation models to generate realistic and temporally coherent videos has improved dramatically within the past 3 years ~\cite{Stablevideodiffusion,wang2023modelscope,openai2024sora,bao2024vidu}.
 This raises serious concerns about the provenance of AI-generated videos and the responsible deployment of such generative models.
 Watermarking has been touted as a practical solution for tracking the provenance of AI-generated content.
-Recent government regulations such as the EU AI Act \citep{rijsbosch2025adoption} and the U.S. Executive Order on AI \citep{biden2023executive} have also recommended watermarking of AI-generated content to mitigate misuse of such content.
+Recent government regulations such as the EU AI Act \cite{rijsbosch2025adoption} and the U.S. Executive Order on AI \cite{biden2023executive} have also recommended watermarking of AI-generated content to mitigate misuse of such content.
 An ideal video watermarking must be (i) imperceptible across space and time, (ii) reliably recoverable even after common modifications, and (iii) computationally efficient.
 Unlike images, videos introduce the added difficulty of retaining \emph{temporal structure}: frame drops, swaps, or insertions can break watermark synchronization even when the spatial quality is preserved.

-Existing video watermarking approaches fall into two main groups. \textit{Post-hoc} methods~\citep{videoSeal} operate on the generated videos but add latency and cannot leverage generative priors.
+Existing video watermarking approaches fall into two main groups. \textit{Post-hoc} methods~\cite{videoSeal} operate on the generated videos but add latency and cannot leverage generative priors.
 In contrast, in-generation techniques embed the watermark during the video generation process.
-These schemes can be further categorized into \textit{noise-space}~\citep{VideoShield} and \textit{model fine-tuning}~~\citep{VideoMark,LVMark} methods.
-Noise-space methods embed the watermarking message within the diffusion noise and decode via DDIM inversion~\citep{song2020denoising}, achieving large message capacity at the cost of high computation. \emph{Model fine-tuning} methods partially fine-tune the generative model (typically the latent decoder) to embed the watermark message.
+These schemes can be further categorized into \textit{noise-space}~\cite{VideoShield} and \textit{model fine-tuning}~~\cite{VideoMark,LVMark} methods.
+Noise-space methods embed the watermarking message within the diffusion noise and decode via DDIM inversion~\cite{song2020denoising}, achieving large message capacity at the cost of high computation. \emph{Model fine-tuning} methods partially fine-tune the generative model (typically the latent decoder) to embed the watermark message.
 However, these methods often apply a uniform modulation or embed a single fixed signature, thereby limiting the detection of temporal manipulations.
-None of the existing video watermarking schemes simultaneously achieve all the desired requirements including imperceptibility, robustness, and computational efficiency.
+Existing video watermarking schemes still face trade-offs between imperceptibility, robustness, and efficiency.

 This work introduces \textbf{\texttt{SPDMark}}, a scalable in-generation video watermarking scheme based on the concept of \emph{Selective Parameter Displacement} (SPD).
 Instead of perturbing pixels or noise, \texttt{SPDMark} embeds watermark messages by selectively displacing parameters of the generative model.
 The displacement of parameters within the frozen generative model is achieved by activating a sparse combination of learned low-rank basis shifts.
 A single trained dictionary of low-rank basis shifts supports \emph{arbitrary watermark keys} without retraining: each key (and each frame) simply selects a different combination of basis shifts.
 This yields strong imperceptibility and per-frame watermarking at negligible inference overhead.
 The main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We propose the Selective Parameter Displacement (\texttt{SPDMark}) framework for enabling multi-key in-generation watermarking in video diffusion models.